Wilson Harris: Criticism

 Louis Chude-Sokei argues that the readerly "consensus is that Harris's irrecuperability and his minor or cult status is largely due to his prose... its complexity and density, whether fiction or non-fiction, regularly ban him from course syllabi and the rituals of literary culture, even in the Caribbean."
-At the same time, perhaps partly because of the challenge of Harris' work, "his legacy can and should make a difference" to Caribbean art and thought (ibid).
+At the same time, perhaps partly because of the challenge of Harris's work, "his legacy can and should make a difference" to Caribbean art and thought (ibid).
 Harris has been admired for his exploration of the themes of conquest and colonization as well as the struggles of colonized peoples.
 Readers have commented that his novels are an attempt to express truths about the way people experience reality through the lens of the imagination.
 Harris has been faulted for his novels that have often nonlinear plot lines, and for his preference of internal perceptions over external realities.
 In Palace of the Peacock (1960), a character who may be depicted as dying in one scene may return fully alive in the next; indeed, in the world of the novel, Donne and his entire ship crew are already dead, or perhaps simply bear the identical names of a previous crew: "their living names matched the names of a famous dead crew that had sunk in the rapids and been drowned to a man" (36).

 Critics have described Harris's abstract, experimental narratives as difficult to read, dense, complex, or opaque.
 Many readers have commented that his essays push the boundaries of traditional literary criticism, and that his fiction pushes the limits of the novel genre itself.
 Harris's writing has been associated with many different literary genres by critics, including: surrealism, magic realism, mysticism and modernism.
 Over the years, Harris has used many different concepts to define his literary approach, including: cross-culturalism, modern allegory, epic, and quantum fiction.
 One critic described Harris's fictions as informed by "quantum penetration where Existence and non-existence are both real.
-You can contemplate them as if both are true."
+You can contemplate them as if both are true." [who?]